-As a publishing consultant, I write, edit, commission, illustrate, and art direct children’s books, YA stories, and books for people all ages.
-I have done so since roughly 2003 or so, for all the leading Indian publishing companies.
-(This isn’t a boast — publishing in India is just that tiny and incestuous, and once you’re in it, you tend to spread around pretty rapidly, much like a fart in a lift.
+As a publishing consultant, I write, edit, commission, illustrate, and art direct children’s books, YA stories, publications, and anything else they throw at me.
+I have done this since roughly 2003 or so, for all the leading Indian publishing companies.
+(This isn’t a boast — publishing in India is just that tiny and incestuous, and once you’re in it, you tend to spread around pretty rapidly, not unlike a fart in a lift.
 It’s the getting in that’s usually the tough part.
-Unless you’re savarna and relatively well-connected, of course.
-I was lucky to have been both.
+Unless you’re savarna or relatively well-connected, of course.
+I’m lucky to have been both.
 If you’ve been denied the same opportunities because of your community, religion, gender, physical disabilities, or financial circumstances, follow the asterisk — *) I also dallied with journalism for a few years, during which time I got to edit a local newspaper supplement and start a national science magazine, neither of which remains in existence now.
 Ah, well.

-Still interested in the stuff I do?
+Want to know more about my work?
 After wading through all that text?
-Really?
-Fine, boss, go knock yourself out:
+For real?
+Fine, boss, knock yourself out:

 You can have a look at some of my design and art here.